AS1100K/aether/known-issues.md

 - Pathfinding in Water
 - Get Stuck while pathfinding for infinity
 - No way to update pearl location and stop the bot
+- Can't Open door
+- Can't check if the bot can interact with the certain position and not blocks are between them